 Additional named arguments are used as options for matching, so you can specify things like

 :pos(4) to start parsing from the fourth (zero-base) character.
-All matching adverbs are allowed, but not all of them would take effort.
-There are several type of adverbs that a regex can have, Some of the apply at compile time, like
+All matching adverbs are allowed, but not all of them take effect.
+There are several types of adverbs that a regex can have, some of which apply at compile time, like

 .parse, because the regexes have already been compiled.
 But, you can pass those adverbs that affect the runtime behavior, such as